chenyukang/SpamLib/README.md

-A Sensitive Word Filter library implement in C, using Aho-Corasick automation, binding for Python
+A Sensitive Word Filter library implemented in C, using Aho-Corasick automation, binding for Python